19 Sep 2012 15:05

 Also, keep in mind that you are often seeing just a "snapshot" of someone at a time when they look particularly slim and muscular (well-defined, etc.).
 And, if you are older, pay no attention to those buff 18-year-olds; they will be in your shoes when the time comes!
 A person who is an expert at helping others lose fat and "tone" their body is someone who gets that expertise from helping others and from copious effort and study.
 You know, the internet is full of fat loss experts.
 Why?
 Because so many people think that losing weight makes them an expert!
 Nope.
 It makes you someone who has lost weight.
 All of this is, of course, true for strength training, to some extent.
 The take home message?
 Unless proven otherwise, assume that all those people you think look so good are just as clueless as you are.

 You will also meet, on the internet and at the gym, many people who have had problems for years maintaining or losing weight and getting the body they want.
 Sometimes such a person will find success using an extreme method that entails "sacrifices."
 In the fitness world, the word sacrifice is sometimes a euphemism for obsessive behaviors towards food and exercise.
 Most of the time, this success is short-lived and the aftermath can be worse than what came before.
 But a sense of euphoria and control can come with this success that can cause a certain kind of zealotism to be born.
 It is almost akin to the "manic" phase of bipolarism where such an individual feels infallible and on top of the world.
 They might view themselves then, as experts, having done the seemingly impossible.
 And what did it take?
 Dedication!
 Anybody who fails to live up to the ideal that this person has constructed in their mind, is deemed, quite simply, not to be dedicated enough.
-In reality, though, they may be quite fit and accomplished.
+In reality, though, said person may be quite fit and accomplished.
 The success of this kind of dedicated zealot should not be taken to be the norm, nor does it need to be imitated in the name of fitness.

 To understand this better, stop paying attention to what you assume someone's success means and find out what they actually do.
 For instance, people are always talking about "celebrity fitness programs."
 Well, celebrities often employ "celebrity trainers."
 And that trainer may have done nothing magical past planning out a menu and putting them through a circuit routine, etc. And that brings us to one of the biggest points: